jnvrrtinkerlab/.github/profile/README.md

 # 🤖 JNVR Tinker Lab – School Robotics & Computer Lab Projects

 Welcome to the **JNVR Tinker Lab** GitHub organization — the central hub for school robotics, embedded systems, and computer lab projects.
-This space hosts code, documentation, and learning resources for robotics, IoT, and hardware–software integration.
+This space hosts code, documentation, and learning resources for robotics, IoT, and hardware–software integration.and

 ---